Learning to Extend Molecular Scaffolds with Structural Motifs: Our Approach

-\paragraph{Atom features} To process molecules with a GNN, we featurize the atoms and compute atom features $a_v$~\cite{pocha2020comparison}.
-We produce $a_v$ from several chemically relevant features, including those specific to a given atom (its type, charge, mass, valence, and isotope information) and describing local neighborhood (aromaticity and presence of rings of specific sizes).
-These features can be readily extracted using the RDKit library~\cite{landrum2006rdkit}.
-Additionally, for atoms that are part of a motif, we concatenate $a_v$ with the motif embedding; for the other atoms, we concatenate with a special embedding vector to signify the lack of a motif.
-We show this in Figure~\ref{fig:overview}.
-Motif embeddings are learned end-to-end with the rest of the model, similarly to word embeddings~\cite{mikolov2013efficient}.
+\textbf{Molecule Representation}\quad We represent a molecule as a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where vertices $\mathcal{V}$ are atoms, and edges $\mathcal{E}$ are bonds.
+Edges may also be annotated with extra features such as the bond type.
+Each node (atom) $v \in \mathcal{V}$ is associated with an initial node feature vector $h^{(init)}_v$, chosen as chemically relevant features~\citep{pocha2020comparison}, both describing the atom (type, charge, mass, valence, and isotope information) and its local neighborhood (aromaticity and presence of rings).
+These features can be readily extracted using the RDKit library~\citep{landrum2006rdkit}.
+Additionally, for atoms that are part of a motif, we concatenate $h^{(init)}_v$ with the motif embedding; for the other atoms we use a special embedding vector to signify the lack of a motif.
+We show this at the top of Figure~\ref{fig:overview}.

+Throughout this paper we use Graph Neural Networks~\citep{li2015gated,kipf2016semi} to learn contextualized node representations $h_v$ (see Appendix~\ref{appendix:background} for background information on GNNs).
+Motif embeddings are initialized randomly, and learned end-to-end with the rest of the model.